js20org/automate-cli/README.md

 # README

-This CLI will automate common tasks such as package versioning, releases, updating packages etc. and place it in a local registry on your machine.
-This is useful if you have libraries used between several applications but don't want to push them to public NPM or pay for a private repository.

-## Install CLI / Update CLI

-Install with:
-`yarn global add emp-automate-cli`

-Update with:
-`yarn global upgrade emp-automate-cli`
+This is a developer CLI designed to automate common problems for js20 apps.
+This CLI solves the following problems:

+* [Commit helper] Automates git add, commit, branch checkout, PR creation
+* [Private package repository] Allows you to publish packages in a local repository.
+Useful for you private proprietary repositories that you do not want to share with 3rd party providers.
+Automatic semantic release and changelog is built in out of the box.
+* [Project templates] Allows you to create project templates and then generate project boilerplates for new projects

-## Deploy
+## Install, update

-If you have access to this npm account, manually bump version and run `yarn build` and `npm publish`
+Install:
+`npm install -g @js20/automate-cli`

+Update:
+`npm update -g @js20/automate-cli`

+You should now have a global command `emp` that you can run like:
+`emp --help`

-## Commands
+## High level commands

-Add flag `--help` to list all commands.
+Use `emp --help` to list all commands.
 Add flag `--debug` to debug things like writing files with the `new` command.

-### emp release
+## Commit helper
+Run `emp commit`, the CLI will ask relevant questions and perform actions, while logging exactly what it is doing behind the scenes.

+## Private package repository

-Creates a new release of a package.
-Runs `yarn build` and `yarn pack` and then places the zip of your project in the local registry so you can install it elsewhere.
-Also creates tags for the release and a changelog.
+When standing in your code repository, you can run `emp release` and the guide will help you to create a new release.
+Under the hood it will run `yarn build` and `yarn pack` for you, and then it places the zip of your project in the local registry so you can install it elsewhere.
+The command also updates package.json, creates and pushes git tags for the release and a changelog.
+To release a package you need to add `{ "empRelease": true }` to your package.json.

-### emp install
+### Install released package

-Install one of your released packages in another application.
+In a different repository, you can run `emp install` and install one of your released packages.
 The command will guide you through choosing between packages and then place the zip of the package in a `.dependencies` folder in your repo.
 It will then locally link your zip file in your package.json and run `yarn install` to add it to your node_modules.

 You can commit the zip to your git repo if you want to share them with other developers in your organization or if you build with a CI/CD pipelines.

-### emp upgrade
+### Upgrade released package

-Upgrades your packages to the latest versions.
+With `emp upgrade` you can upgrade your packages to the latest versions.
 It will replace the zips in `.dependencies` with new ones and add new relative paths to your package.json, and finish with `yarn install`.

-### emp build-release
+### Add historic release to your local repository

-This interactive command lets to checkout an old release of your package and build it to your local registry.
+With `emp build-release` you have an interactive command that lets to checkout an old release of your package and build it to your local registry.
 This is used if your local registry is missing a specific version that you need to use in other projects.

-### emp commit

-This is a utility command that makes commiting quicker.
-Will add files, ask for commit message and push to the branch of your choice.
-Can also open the Pull Request window in your browser for that specific branch.

-### emp new & emp template-setup
+## Project templates

 The `emp new` command is designed to help you automatically create new project templates for when creating a new coding repository.
 A project template is basically a boilerplate with a collection of relevant files to quickly get started with a new project (think create-react-app but for any project).
 A project templates can contain any files and you can make many templates for different use cases.
 For instance if you want a template for a node app you can fill the template with files like webpack, babel, package.json and some basic code files with hello world logic.